-According to the journal Clinical Advances in Hematology and Oncology, patients in the hospital receive up to 4 milligrams per kilogram of body weight over three to four days.
+According to the journal Clinical Advances in Hematology and Oncology, patients in the hospital receive up to 4 milligrams per kilogram of body weight over 3 to 4 days.

 Intravenous hemin may also be used as a preventive measure one to four times per month.
 Your hematologist may provide the IV at their office.

-If you have low glucose, a naturally-occurring element in carbohydrates, your doctor may recommend you receive glucose intravenously.
+If you have low glucose, a naturally occurring element in carbohydrates, your doctor may recommend you receive glucose intravenously.

 In the case of AHP, a phlebotomy is used to remove excess iron.
-A phlebotomy involves drawing out your blood to remove harmful elements.
+This procedure involves drawing out your blood to remove harmful elements.

 - alcohol consumption

-- dieting or fasting
+- low calorie diets or fasting

-- excessive iron intake from supplements and food
+- excessive iron from supplements and food

 - hormone medications